Gulf of Alaska: Two Oceans Meet, But Do Not Mix

 The Climate of the Gulf of Alaska:

-- “Surviving the Gulf of Alaska’s climate is not for the faint of heart.
-With its tempestuous seas and extreme weather patterns, the region is a constant reminder of the immense power of nature.”
+- “Surviving the climate of the this area is not an easy feat.
+The tempestuous seas, the extreme weather patterns, remind the region of the great power of nature.”

-- “The Gulf of Alaska’s climate is a force to be reckoned with.
-From bitter cold winters to summer storms that can rival hurricanes, the region’s weather can change at a moment’s notice, making it a challenging place to call home.”
+- “The climate is something to reckon.
+The weather is unpredictable, like bitter cold winters, summer storms, which can rival hurricanes, the region can change at a moment it is not always an easy place to call home.”

-A picture of the Gulf of Alaska is a sight to behold.
-The gulf has two distinct colors of water – one is blue and the other is green.
-The blue water comes from the Pacific Ocean, while the green water comes from the glacial melt of the Copper River.
-The stark difference in color is a sight that is etched in the minds of anyone who has seen it.
+The view of the gulf of Alaska is one to envy.
+The gulf contains two different water colors, the one is blue and the other is green.
+The Pacific Ocean is the source of the blue water and the glacial melt going through the Copper River is the source of the green water.
+The contrast in color is an image that anyone who has seen it cannot forget.

 Where Two Oceans Meet